-Bit # Mnemonic Description 0 SSE3 Streaming SIMD Extensions 3 (SSE3).
+Bit # Mnemonic Description 0 SSE3 Streaming SIMD Extensions 3 (SSE3) .
 A value of 1 indicates the processor supports this technology.
 1-2 Reserved Reserved 3 MONITOR MONITOR/MWAIT .
 A value of 1 indicates the processor supports this feature.
-4 DS-CPL CPL Qualified Debug Store.
+4 DS-CPL CPL Qualified Debug Store .
 A value of 1 indicates the processor supports the extensions to the Debug Store feature to allow for branch message storage qualified by CPL.
 5 VMX Virtual Machine Extensions.
-A value of 1 indicates that the processor supports this technology 6 Reserved Reserved 7 EST Enhanced Intel SpeedStep® technology.
+A value of 1 indicates that the processor supports this technology 6 Reserved Reserved 7 EST Enhanced Intel SpeedStep[•] technology .
 A value of 1 indicates that the processor supports this technology.
 8 TM2 Thermal Monitor 2 .
 A value of 1 indicates whether the processor supports this technology.
-9 Reserved Reserved 10 CNXT-ID L1 Context ID.
+9 SSSE3 A value of 1 indicates the presence of the Supplemental Streaming SIMD Extensions 3 (SSSE3).
+A value of 0 indicates the instruction extensions are not present in the processor 10 CNXT-ID L1 Context ID.
 A value of 1 indicates the L1 data cache mode can be set to either adaptive mode or shared mode.
 A value of 0 indicates this feature is not supported.
 See definition of the IA32_MISC_ENABLE MSR Bit 24 (L1 Data Cache Context Mode) for details.
-11-12 Reserved Reserved

-Bit # Mnemonic Description 13 CMPXCHG16B CMPXCHG16B Available .
+11-12 Reserved Reserved 13 CMPXCHG16B CMPXCHG16B Available .
 A value of 1 indicates that the feature is available.
 See the "CMPXCHG8B/CMPXCHG16B-Compare and Exchange Bytes" section in this chapter for a description.
-14 xTPR_Disable xTPR Disable .
-A value of 1 indicates that transmission of xTPR messages is disabled.
+14 xTPR Update Control xTPR Update Control .
+A value of 1 indicates that the processor supports changing IA32_MISC_ENABLES[bit 23].
 31 - 15 Reserved Reserved